Abibubble/ms3-the-bar-blade/TESTING.md

 * The reset button then clears the search bar, and returns the homepage to it's standard state.

 ---

+## Database
+* When the `category_id` is referred to, the category name should display.
+* When the `user_id` is referred to, the username should display.
+* When the user adds a cocktail, the category name should be stored by category_id.
+* If the category or user is deleted, the phrase 'User/Category has been deleted' should display.

+--

 ## Responsive Design
 ### Mobile